TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_todo_list.md

    - localStorage uses [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) to send and store data, and when you retrieve the data, it will also be in JSON format.
 Keep in mind you *cannot store functions in JSON*, so you'll have to figure out how to add methods back to your object properties once you fetch them.
 Good luck!

 </div>

-### Additional Resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- [Using local storage in modern applications](https://www.freecodecamp.org/news/use-local-storage-in-modern-applications/) provides more details on using localStorage if you want to learn more.